pbberlin/struc2frm/README.md

-* Package struc2frm converts or transforms a
-golang `struct type` into an `HTML input form`.
+* Package struc2frm converts a golang `struct type` into an `HTML input form`.

-* All your admin and backend forms generated directly from golang structs.
+* All your backend forms generated directly from golang structs.

 * HTML input field info is taken from the `form` struct tag.